MRChemSoft/mrchem/doc/users/user_inp.rst

 Exchange-correlation Functionals
 ++++++++++++++++++++++++++++++++

-A list of available xc functional shorthands in MRChem and their mapping to respective libraries.Note that only LDAs, GGAs and their hybrids are currently supported by MRCHem.
+A list of available xc functional shorthands in MRChem and their mapping to respective libraries.
+Note that only LDAs, GGAs and their hybrids are currently supported by MRChem.

 .. |c_on| raw:: html